 Now upload the previously downloaded files to this folder.
 Once uploaded, go back to the SSLForFree page and click on the 2 links provided there to successfully verify the uploaded files.

 Upon clicking those links, some random alphanumeric characters should appear.
 If they appear then you should proceed to the final step.
-(If no such characters appear and the same files are re-downloaded, you should still proceed as several users have reported success with such behaviour of the links.)
+(If no such characters appear and the same files are re-downloaded, you should still proceed as several users have reported success with such behavior of the links.)

 It will take some seconds and then you will be presented with 3 random and lengthy sets of alphanumeric characters.
 You need to copy these lines into SSL information of your cPanel.
 So find SSL in cPanel and copy-paste this information into respective fields.
 Then click Install.